 Abstract

-Dengue virus (DENV) is the fastest-growing mosquito-borne disease worldwide.
+Dengue virus (DENV), is the fasting growing arboviral/mosquito-borne disease worldwide.
 We utilised monthly data on dengue cases and deaths reported through the World Health Organisation's (WHO) global surveillance system for the period of 1st January to 1st December 2024.
 We then performed a generalised linear regression model to understand country-level determinants of dengue-related mortality.
 In 2024, 14.1 million dengue cases were reported globally, surpassing the historic milestone of 7 million observed in 2023.
 This figure represents a twofold increase compared to 2023 and a 12-fold rise compared to 2014 (n=1,206,644).
 In 2024, 9404 dengue-related deaths were recorded, resulting in a global case-fatality rate of 0.07%.
 In regression analysis, countries in the Southern hemisphere (Incidence Rate Ratio [IRR]: 3.97, 95% CI: 2.90–5.42), with a higher prevalence of obesity (IRR: 1.03, 95% CI: 1.01–1.06), Aged population (IRR 1.04, CI: 1.02-1.07), and were significantly associated with higher dengue-related mortality per million population.
 The ongoing dengue outbreak underscores the urgent need for global investment in DENV research, vaccine development, vector control, and therapeutic strategies.
 We urge the inclusion of DENV in the WHO’s Research and Development Priority Disease list to address this growing global health threat.

 Background